-Data Interpretation IssuesThe Behavioral Risk Factor Surveillance System (BRFSS) is the primary source for estimating diabetes prevalence for Utah and the U.S. The BRFSS is a telephone survey that includes only adults 18 and over.
+Data Interpretation IssuesThe Behavioral Risk Factor Surveillance System (BRFSS) is the primary source for estimating diabetes prevalence for Utah.
+The BRFSS is a telephone survey that includes only adults 18 and over.

 Healthy People Objective D-1:Reduce the annual number of new cases of diagnosed diabetes in the population